27-29 September 2024

 Aching feet and so many steps earned

 Strolling the streets of Rio is a mix of modern noise and bustle contrasted with colonial architecture reflecting the long history of the city.
-Urban art, architecture and history are ever present.
+Urban art, architecture and history exist throughout the city.
 With a plethora of cafes from which to choose, delicious nourishment can be easily found.
 And, there is always the opportunity to sample a cold local draft and enjoy the views.
-All served at prices not seen in California for decades.
+All this served at prices not seen in California for decades.

-I end my trip and my visit in Rio much as I began a month ago.
-I enjoy a large dish of garlic shrimp and a cool gin and tonic.
-I will Uber to Galeão International for a late 9 pm departure and begin my 21 hour journey home.
+I end my trip and my visit in Rio much as I began a month ago by enjoying a large dish of garlic shrimp and a cool gin and tonic.
+An Uber takes me to Galeão International for a late 9 pm departure and my 21 hour journey home.

 Pat